Stewart Greene

 Stewart Greene (born Stewart Greenbaum (June 24, 1928 – June 29, 2019) was an American advertising executive and a founder of Wells Rich Greene, an advertising agency known for its creative work.
+His partners were Mary Wells and Richard Rich.
+They had earlier worked with Jack Tinker & Partners, from which they broke away in 1966 after the departure of Jack Tinker.
+They were the minds at Tinker behind the successful Braniff Airlines rebranding for which Greene was the art director.

-The agency served such high-profile clients as Procter & Gamble, Samsonite, and American Motors, and developed the I Love New York campaign.
+The agency served such clients as Procter & Gamble, Samsonite, and American Motors, and developed the I Love New York campaign.
 By 1971, Wells Rich Greene was one of the top 25 advertising agencies in the country.
 Greene died on June 29, 2019, at age 91, as a result of cardiac arrest from complications of lung cancer.